unoehoo/B550phantomgamingITX-OpenCore/README.md

 # Setup notes
 Extremely smooth setup.
 However, this is my first motherboard with LED headers detected on the tool.
 LED headers **should not** be included in the [USB map](https://github.com/corpnewt/USBMap).
 Cost me 3 days of troubleshooting.
-And apparently it was written somewhere, I just couldn't find the note.
+And apparently it was written somewhere, I just didn't come across that note.
 For that matter..

 # USB Map
 - One bluetooth internal type 255.